-By the end of the line there were only tourists and pilgrims on the bus.
+By the end of the line there were only tourists on the bus.
 Together, in silence, we walked into the concentration camp for a powerful education.

-Dachau, founded in 1933, was the first concentration camp, a model camp, a training ground for wannabe camp commandants who studied such subjects as crowd control and torture.
-The camp at Dachau was built to hold 5,000, but on Liberation Day the American GIs found 30,000 packed inside its walls.
+Dachau, founded in 1933, was the first concentration camp, a model camp, and a training ground for wannabe camp commandants who studied such subjects as crowd control and torture.
+The camp at Dachau was built to hold 5,000 prisoners, but on Liberation Day the American GIs found 30,000 packed inside its walls.
 Some 3,000 were so sick that they died after liberation.

 Visitors start in the camp's memorial theater, where they sit in silence, looking at black-and-white film clips of tangled bodies and the hollow faces of the dead.
 As the camera pans silently across the corpses, gasps emanate from the audience.
 A frothing Hitler stands high, his hand waving furiously at his adoring masses.
 Even on the scratchy newsreel clips, he seems strangely charismatic, not dead but only hiding.

 From the theater, wander through the museum.
 It shows how, under Hitler, Germany's prison system overflowed.
 A network of concentration camps provided a solution.
-A chart of the camp system network illustrates an integrated circuit of misery.
+A chart of the camp system network illustrates an integrated circuit of misery and torment.

 Hope was not allowed.
 During sick parade, the ill and infirm were beaten and ridiculed in public each evening.
 A photo shows a Jewish violinist forced to serenade the execution cart as his friend was paraded to his death.
 The eyes of the German guards are scratched out.